lncodes/laravel-user-registration/README.md

 <h2 id="discuss">💬 Discuss</h2>

-If you have any questions about this project, you can go to [discussion forum](<project-discussion-URL>) or directly comment to this project [documentation](<project-blog-URL>).
+If you have any questions about this project, you can go to [discussion forum](../../../discussions) or directly comment on this project [documentation](<project-blog-URL>).

 <h2 id="support">💌 Support</h2>

-Support us to make another helpful content.
+Please support us to make other helpful content.

 <a href="https://www.buymeacoffee.com/lncodes" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="64"></a>

 <h2 id="license">📄 License</h2>

-This project is open-sourced software licensed under [MIT](../LICENSE.md) license.
+This project is open-sourced software licensed under [MIT](../LICENSE) license.